-These are funds which can be used in accordance with the Foundations charitable objects at the discretion of the Directors and are used to fund capital expenditure and operating costs.
+These are funds which can be used in accordance with the the Foundations charitable objectives at the discretion of the Directors and are used to fund capital expenditure and operating costs.
 Unrestricted funds are generated by earnings derived from donations (across all fund types), earnings derived from grants issued, unrestricted donations received towards operating costs, investment income earned on short term deposits, and drawdowns from our endowment fund in accordance with our reserves policy.
-Rising interest rates and the placement of funds on short term deposits generated unrestricted investment income of €80k and an unrealised gain of €181k.
+Rising interest rates and the placement of funds on short term deposits generated unrestricted investment income of \in 80k and an unrealised gain of \in 181k.

-The balance of €1.37m as a 31 December 2023, represents the cumulative excess of earnings over expenses paid by the Foundation to date and the drawdown of €550k from our endowment fund made during the year to ensure unrestricted reserves were aligned to our reserves policy.
-Over the last five year these reserves have increased from €909k to €1.37m and this level of general reserves is in line with the Company's reserves policy.
+The balance of ≤ 1.37 m as a 31 December 2023, represents the cumulative excess of earnings over expenses paid by the Foundation to date and the drawdown of ≤ 550 k from our endowment fund made during the year to ensure unrestricted reserves were aligned to our reserves policy.
+Over the last five year these reserves have increased from ≤ 909 k to ≤ 1.37 m and this level of general reserves is in line with the Company's reserves policy.